Last Updated on January 20, 2023

 - List all clinical rotations and total hours worked during those rotations

-Mental Health Nurse Career Summary Examples
+Mental Health Nurse Resume Summary

-Start your career summary with your certifications and your experiences.
+Start your resume summary with your certifications and your experiences.
 Add your skills and professional development and your highest qualifications.
 Your personal accomplishments and achievements in the field you are applying for should be the icing on the resume cake.
-Then end your summary with professional achievements and accomplishments.
+Then end your profile summary with professional achievements and accomplishments.
 Remember that everything must be relevant to the position.

-Your career summary should be easy to read, and keywords are essential in these sections.
+Your summary should be easy to read, and keywords are essential in these sections.
 Some recruiters pick up on the concepts you are using to represent your experiences and skillsets.

 Summary example 1: